Skip to primary navigation Skip to content Skip to footer

 Avalanche Terrain

 In the Utah Mountains in and around Heber City and Park City, there is always a risk of avalanches.
 Although the snowmobile trail systems will take you up and into avalanche type terrain, you can avoid putting yourself in danger by following a few simple points.
 1st, staying on the trail will almost entirely (there are always spots of trail that run underneath some avalanche prone slopes) eliminate being exposed to avalanche terrain.
 The trail systems will wind in and out of avalanche terrain but still occassionally cross under avalanche prone slopes.
 2nd, stay off or out from under any slopes 30 degrees or steeper, if the trail crosses or runs under a slope 30 degrees or steeper, then cross one at a time to limit exposure.
 Off-trail riding is a ton of fun, but risking your life or the lives of your friends is simply not worth the risk.
 For this reason alone we ask that you do not “hill climb” on Uinta Recreation snowmobiles.
-Additionally if you do not have avalanche training, beacons, shovels and probes and know how to use them, then you have no business climbing avalanche prone hills (30 degrees and steeper).
+Additionally if you do not have avalanche training, beacons, shovels and probes and know how to use them, then you have no business riding in avalanche terrain (slopes 30 degrees and steeper).
 There is plenty of low angle terrain with natural and fun terrain features to ride without putting yourself or someone you love at risk.
 We cannot emphasize this enough, stay off and out from under slopes 30 degrees and steeper.
 To check the current avalanche forecast, go here.
 Due to the fact that avalanches are never 100% predictable, it is still recommended by Uinta Recreation to stay off from avalanche prone slopes even when the forecast conditions are low to moderate.